 Diavik began extracting diamonds in January 2003 and has since produced more than 120 million carats of high quality rough diamonds from the A154 South, A154 North and A418 pipes.
 Open pit mining from the three pipes has concluded and the ore bodies are currently being mined from underground.
 Rio Tinto announced the opening of a fourth pipe (A21) in the third quarter of 2018 and the current mine plan has production continuing until 2025.
 The Proven and Probable Mineral Reserve at Diavik consists of 15.1 Mt at 2.8 cpt for a total of 42.5 million carats as of Dec.
 31, 2017 (1 mm cut-off ).

 In 2018, Rio Tinto revealed three of the finest rough diamonds from Diavik.
 The diamonds are collectively known as The Diavik Stars of the Arctic and include a 177.7 carat diamond, one of the largest and most valuable gem quality rough diamonds ever produced in Canada.

-Rio Tinto announced the development of the A21 pipe has been completed and opened in August 2018.
-The new open pit pipe will provide an important source of incremental supply over the next four years to sustain production levels at the Diavik mine.
+Rio Tinto announced that the development of the A21 pipe has been completed.
+The new open pit mine will provide an important source of incremental supply over the next four years to sustain production levels at the Diavik mine.